blnalexandra/Rent-Predictor/README.md

-# House rent predictor in India
+# House Rent Predictor in India
 Simple ML project using regression for predicting rent prices for houses in India

 ### What I used